 Stage Two: After the Show

 Once the show is over, you move from event mode back to email mode.
-The work of engaging booth visitors at the event is done—now it’s time to follow up.
+The work of engaging exhibit visitors at the event is done—now it’s time to follow up.
 You no longer need to segment emails into different demographic groups, but you do need to treat qualified and unqualified trade show leads a little differently:

 - If you’re short on time after the event, follow up on qualified leads first.
 It’s okay to leave the unqualified leads for a few days.